#35 | Ten Restaurants That Changed America

 Suzy Chase: I could talk to you for hours about this book.
 Thank you, Paul, for coming on Cookery by the Book Podcast.

-Paul Friedman: Thank you for having me.
+Paul Freedman: Thank you for having me.
 I really appreciate it.